juliuspfadt/juliuspfadt.github.io/index.md

 Hello.

-Currently, I am working as a postdoctoral researcher at the Department of Methodology and Statistics at Tilburg University with Joris Mulder on dynamic social networking.
-I am implementing relational event modeling methods in JASP (and a little bit in R).
+I am a postdoctoral researcher currently working with Joris Mulder on relational event modeling at the Department of Methodology and Statistics at Tilburg University.

-I am pleased to announce that I will soon start working on Bayesian model averaging for structural equation models with Eric-Jan Wagenmakers at the University of Amsterdam funded by a Walter-Benjamin-Grant from the German Research Foundation.
-In addition, I will be collaborating with Quentin F. Gronau (University of Newcastle, AU), Ihnwhi Heo (University of California, Merced), and Morten Moshagen (Ulm University).
+I am pleased to share that I will soon start working on Bayesian model averaging for structural equation models alongside Eric-Jan Wagenmakers at the University of Amsterdam.
+This opportunity is made possible by a Walter-Benjamin-Grant from the German Research Foundation.
+My collaborators include Quentin F. Gronau (University of Newcastle, AU), Ihnwhi Heo (University of California, Merced), and Morten Moshagen (Ulm University).

-I recently received my PhD with distinction (summa cum laude) for my thesis titled "The Present and Future of Reliability Analysis: Advances in Theory and Practice ([*download*](https://oparu.uni-ulm.de/xmlui/handle/123456789/49776)).
+I recently received my PhD with distinction (summa cum laude) for my thesis titled "The Present and Future of Reliability Analysis: Advances in Theory and Practice".
+You can download the thesis [*here*](https://oparu.uni-ulm.de/xmlui/handle/123456789/49776).

 My professional interest lies with statistical modeling: in particular, developing methods to help researchers learn about unobservable patterns in their data.
 These methods are ideally, but not exclusively, Bayesian.
-So far, in my publications, I have mainly focused on methods for psychometrics, specifically, reliability estimation and structural equation modeling.
+My published work has predominantly concentrated on psychometrics, particularly reliability estimation and structural equation modeling.

 I strongly believe that science should be accessible to everyone.
-Therefore, I try to publish open-access whenever possible and implement all methods I develop in free and open-source software, i.e., R and JASP.
+To that end, I strive to publish open-access content whenever possible, and I ensure that the methods I develop are implemented in free and open-source software platforms, such as R and JASP.

 <font size="2"> Sometime in the future, this site may also contain some of my non-work related adventures.
 We'll see.  </font>